fossasia/2012.fossasia.org/index.md

 The [FOSSASIA](http://fossasia.org/) Open Design Weeks Asia took place in Ho Chi Minh City and Cantho (Vietnam) in 2011 and 2012.
 A wrap up is on our [blog here](http://blog.fossasia.org/opendesignasia-weeks/).

-The Open Design Weeks are all about sharing of graphic designs, [Libre Graphics](http://libregraphics.net/), [Open Source Graphics Software](https://libregraphicsmeeting.org), open content and Free Culture Practices, [FasionTec](http://fashiontec.org/) and the [maker community](http://meshcon.net/).
+The Open Source Design Weeks are all about sharing of graphic designs, [Libre Graphics](http://libregraphics.net/), [Open Source Graphics Software](https://libregraphicsmeeting.org), open content and Free Culture Practices, [FasionTec](http://fashiontec.org/) and the [maker community](http://meshcon.net/).

 ![Group FOSSASIA](images/fossasia_group2.jpg "Group FOSSASIA")